antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-changes.md

 * IsolatedStorage feature works when configured to place storage on roaming profiles.
 [961127]
 * Text encoding is extensible.
 [963034]
 * Fixed the performance for enums based on primitive integral types other than int while maintaining the roundtrip between 4.0 and 4.5.
 [965865]
-* .NET Setup UI correctly scales controls in high DPI.
+* .NET Framework Setup UI correctly scales controls in high DPI.
 [968115]
 * Fixed a case where TransportContext.GetChannelBinding can call into SCHANNEL with invalid arguments and get back corrupted data.
 [973011]
 * SIMD types in System.Numerics.dll are recognized by the JIT.
 [1168471]
 * SIMD Indexed get with constant doesn't fail for upper half of AVX register.
 [1157317]